wodenagi/tagbot/README.md

 ## The Problem

-Reviewers struggle to assess pull requests quickly.
-Without context on size, complexity, and risk, teams waste time evaluating scope, miss high-risk changes, and struggle to prioritize reviews effectively.
-This slows development velocity and increases the chance of issues reaching production.
+Reviewers find it challenging to evaluate pull requests quickly.
+Without information on size, complexity, and risk, teams waste time examining scope, overlook high-risk changes, and struggle to prioritise reviews efficiently.
+This hampers development speed and raises the chance that issues reach production.

 ## The Solution

-PR Tagger automatically analyzes every pull request and provides instant insights through intelligent labels and detailed analysis.
+PR Tagger automatically analyses every pull request and provides instant insights through intelligent labels and detailed analysis.
 Teams understand the scope, complexity, and risk of changes at a glance, enabling faster, more effective code reviews.

 **Completely free** - no token limits, usage caps, or hidden costs.